andrewcooke/simple-crypt/README.md

 http://www.daemonology.net/blog/2009-06-11-cryptographic-right-answers.html,
 as far as I can tell:

-* The password is expanded to a 256 bit key using PBKDF2 with a 128 bit random salt, SHA256, and 10,000 iterations.
+* The password is expanded to two 256 bit keys using PBKDF2 with a 128 bit random salt, SHA256, and 10,000 iterations.

-* AES256 CTR mode is used to encrypt the data.
-The first 64 bits of the salt are used as a message nonce (of half the block size); the incremental part pof the counter uses the remaining 64 bits (see section B.2 of http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf).
+* AES256 CTR mode is used to encrypt the data with one key.
+The first 64 bits of the salt are used as a message nonce (of half the block size); the incremental part of the counter uses the remaining 64 bits (see section B.2 of http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf).

 * An encrypted messages starts with a 4 byte header ("sc" in ASCII followed by two zero bytes).

-* An SHA256 HMAC (of header, salt, and encrypted message) is calculated.
-This uses a separate key from the AES cipher, calculated from the same password, but with a shifted salt.
+* An SHA256 HMAC (of header, salt, and encrypted message) is calculated using the other key.

 * The final message consists of the header, salt, encrypted data, and HMAC, concatenated in that order.